 At Dolphin Fleet, we want all our passengers to know we are doing our part to protect you and others while visiting with us.
 Our number one priority is the safety and well-being of all while with us.
 Dolphin Fleet has developed additional protocols and procedures to maintain a safer environment for our staff and guests during this time.
 Some of these policies are requirements from the State of Massachusetts and others have been adapted as company protocol to ensure the safety of all on our vessels.
 With the ever changing environment of Covid-19, all policies and procedures are subject to change without notice.

 Our staff has been trained on the protocols keeping a safe workplace and environment for both the passenger as well as the employees.
 They have also been trained on proper cleaning practices as well as contact free work etiquette with customers.
-We are conducting wellness checks on all our employees at the beginning of their work day.
-There have been no reported cases of the virus affecting any of our staff to date.

 OUR CLEANING AND SANITIZING PRIORITIES